JaMo42/window_manager/README.md

 This launches the X server and runs the window manager locally so it has to be ran from a tty.

+Methods of running:

+- `./run.sh` or `./run.sh startx`: starts the X server and the window manager, must be called from a tty.

+- `./run.sh xephyr`: starts Xephyr with a single displayed and runs the window manager in it.

+- `./run.sh multi_mon`: starts Xephyr with multiple monitors and runs the window manager in it.

 ### Release

 ```